Vyral/base-template/_posts/2019-04-16-have-you-seen-our-new-website.md

 {% include pullquote.html %}

-If you’ve given any thought at all to making a move, I invite you to check out my new website, [29DaysSold.com](29DaysSold.com){: target="_blank"}. **This website will explain how my unique selling system delivers the results you want every time**.
+If you’ve given any thought at all to making a move, I invite you to check out my new website, 29DaysSold.com. **This website will explain how my unique selling system delivers the results you want every time**.
 The old way of marketing in real estate simply isn’t as effective as it used to be.

 The real estate market is heating up, so if you’re planning to make a move and want to get the best results possible without the stress, take a look at my new website and let me know what you think.